 Just south of the entrance to Cedar Hill State Park is the entry for Dogwood Canyon Audubon Center.

-Hiking at the Dogwood Canyon Audubon Center offers visitors about three-miles of well maintained trails to explore with a terrain very similar to Cedar Hill State Park.
+Hiking at the Dogwood Canyon Audubon Center offers visitors about three miles of well-maintained trails to explore, with terrain very similar to Cedar Hill State Park.

-The trail starts at the visitor center and then head up the White Rock Escarpment.
-Once at the top you can walk through the trees before hitting the loop trail at the top.
+The trail starts at the visitor center and heads up the White Rock Escarpment.
+Once at the top, you can walk through the trees before hitting the loop trail.

-Dogs are not allowed on the trails at Dogwood Canyon, but they do offer free admission for humans!
+Dogs are not allowed on the trails at Dogwood Canyon, but they offer free human admission!

-Take note that the trails do close if a significant amount of rain has been received in the area.
-It is always best to check their website to the most up to date information.
+Please note that the trails close if a significant amount of rain has fallen in the area.
+For the most up-to-date information, it is always best to check their website.

 Read Next: Weekend in Austin: The Perfect 2 or 3 Day Austin Itinerary